 Today, following nearly two decades of kidnappings, much-increased trafficking, rebellions, revolutions as well as the spread of weaponry, independent tourism in the central Sahara has collapsed or is severely restricted.
 But it wasn’t always like that.

 The 1980s were a Golden Age for desert tourism: post-colonial nations had yet to be beset by internal strife, while the popularity of the Dakar Rally as well as the emergence of desert-capable motorcycles and 4x4s, saw adventure tourism flourish in the central Sahara.
 Most winters the overlanders’ campsite in Tamanrasset was packed with VWs, Land Rovers, Ladas, BMWs and XTs.

 The last time I stayed at Camping Dassine in Tam it was deserted.
 Only the old ‘airstream’ Transsaharienne bus (left) rested where it’s done by the entrance gate since time immemorial.
 Make no mistake: the good days of roaming free around the Sahara are well and truly over.
-It was great while it lasted but you could say the Sahara has returned to what it always was: a lawless wilderness into which outsiders ventured at their peril.
+It was great while it lasted but you could say the Sahara has returned to what it always was: a lawless wilderness into which outsiders venture at their peril.